COVID-19 Student Vaccine Policy

 - The accommodation will only be granted if it does not create an undue hardship for the college and/or does not pose a direct threat to the health or safety of others in a learning and working environment.

-- Requests must be submitted through the Student Reasonable Accommodation Request Form or they will not be processed.
+Requests must be submitted through the Student Reasonable Accommodation Request Form or they will not be processed.
 Each situation will be evaluated individually.
+Please select the form below that best fits the accommodation you are requesting.

 Your safety is our top priority.